 HIGHLANDER BASEBALL COACHING STAFF

-Coach Eastman enters his nineteenth season as the Head Baseball Coach of The Woodlands High School and is the winningest Head Coach in Highlander history with a record of 416-145 and 13 district championships.
-Eastman’s overall record in 26 years as a head coach is 572-255.
+Coach Eastman enters his 22nd season as the Head Baseball Coach of The Woodlands High School, and is the coach with the most wins in Highlander history with a record 498-160 and 14 district championships.
+Eastman’s overall record in 28 years as a head coach is 640-276.
 In 2013, the Highlanders won their 3rd state title and he was named the National High School Coach of the Year for the third time.
-Last year, Coach Eastman lead the Highlanders to a Semifinalist finish in the 6A State Tournament.

 Coach Graves has been a coach in The Woodlands Highlander baseball program for twenty two years.
 He is a graduate of Nacogdoches High School where he played football and baseball.
 Coach Graves played college baseball at Stephen F. Austin State University and is a 1995 graduate of Texas A&M University.
 He was a proud member of the 2000 Texas 5A State Championship coaching staff.
 Coach Graves has served as the pitching coach for the Highlanders for fifteen years including the 2006 State Championship and 2013 State Championship teams.
 He also serves as the campus athletic coordinator and head football coach for The Woodlands Ninth Grade Campus.
 He and his wife Dina have two daughters, Peyton, Rylie and son Bryce.